Selva de Urundel Project

 Created with Fabric.js 4.6.0

-• Training and equipment of firefighters, ready to intervene in the event of a fire in the project area
+• Firefighters have been trained and equipped, with specific tasks and assignments, ready to go into action in the event of a fire in the project area

 Co - benefits